bovlb/frc-tips/commands/best-practices.md

 * You might start by introducing command factories and try to wean yourself off controlling subsystems directly.
 * You could then start adding triggers (and other suppliers) and use them to decouple subsystems from each other.
 * Strictly speaking, neither command factories not subsystem triggers are required for `RobotContainer` to bind commands to triggers;
-you're alredy doing that with driver buttons, but you need to move the decision complexity out of commands and into additional triggers.
+you're alredy doing that with driver buttons, but you need to move the decision complexity out of commands by breaking them into simpler commands and triggers.

 ## Subsystem Periodic Methods

 Separately from the discussion of these best practices, there has been some discussion about moving away from using `Subsystem.periodic` methods.
 There are a number of reasons for this:
-* If you follow these best practices, your decision-making and state maintenance will happen using triggers, so you'll naturally end up with less for `periodic` to do.
+* If you follow these best practices, your decision-making and will happen using triggers, and your control loops will end up in commands, so you'll naturally end up with less for `periodic` to do.
 * Having a single `periodic` method per subsystem encourages programmers to throw everything together into a big mess.
 If you instead call `addPeriodic` to add periodic tasks when required, then it forces you to think about what the separate tasks are and how often they need to run.
+See [Putting it all together](commandscheduler.html#putting-it-all-together) for more advice about calling `addPeriodic`.
 * The `periodic` method runs at the start of the iteration.
 This is a good time to do pre-command actions like caching per-iteration values and updating odometry.
 Unfortunately, this a bad time to do post-command actions like servicing control loops.
 This could instead be done in commands, if you can guarantee that there is always one command running.
 * Dashboard updates can be done more elegantly through `initSendable`.